 The way that Jesus achieved this victory for our eternal forgiveness is through his death and resurrection.

-At the moment in South Africa, if you live by sight, you may become somewhat depressed.
+At the moment in South Africa, if you live by sight, you may become somewhat discouraged.
 But we don’t live by sight, we live by faith.
-When you chat to your colleagues at the office and everyone is down and depressed, what will you say?
+When you chat to your colleagues at the office and everyone is down and discouraged, what will you say?
 Will you say, “Though governments and presidents and sports organisations may let us down, Jesus will never let us down.
 Therefore my faith is in Jesus, not in governments or presidents or sports organisations.”